nergmada/planning-wiki/docs/reference/PDDL2.2/main.md

 Bottom line, Timed Initial Literals add a simple yet powerful new aspect to planning.

 PDDL 2.2 also reintroduces Axioms as derived predicates, with a different simpler syntax to them.
-To be clear, I am not sure of the distinction between an Axiom and a Derived Predicate. *As far as I can tell, I believe that a derived predicate can only be derived, whereas an Axiom's truth value can also be changed by an action.**
+To be clear, these features are the same but consist of different syntax, typically planners support the newer syntax.

 *This is speculative.